alexle/alexle.github.com/posts/first-14er-grays-and-torreys-peak.markdown

 ###The Climb Down###

 Unfortunately, a member of the team came down with [altitude sickness][2] so we didn't stay long at Torrey's (probably for the best).
-On our descent, the rain turned to, yes, **hail**.
+On our descent, it started to, yes, **hail**.
 Luckily, we were semi-prepared with extra pants and rain jackets/ponchos.

-A short while later, the hail turned to a light **rain** shower, making the rocks really slippery while navigating down the trail.
+A short while later, the hail turned to a **rain** shower, making the rocks really slippery while navigating down the trail.
 It would not have been fun without our trekking poles.
 To complete the cycle and "tour of the 4 seasons", super **winds** hit us, making our trek along the narrow paths even more dangerous.

 ###Victory###